dff-solutions/dff.CordovaPlugin.PackageManager/docs/USAGE.md

  * @param {function} error Callback for error
  * @param args { Object } Named parameters.
  * @param args.flags { number } Flags which modify the data to be returned.
+ * @param args.package { string } Optional full name of the desired package.
+If not set current package name is used.
  * @return { PackageInfo } Package info of current package.
  */
 PackageManager